nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 though.”

 “You bet I did, boh.
-You kain trust Zeddy Plummer to look out for his own black hide....
-But you, buddy.
+You kain trust Zeddy Plummer to look out for his own black hide.<span class="three-dots"></span>But you, buddy.
 How come you just vanished thataway like a spook?
 How did you take your tail out ovit?”

 Jake told Zeddy how he walked out of it straight to the station in